davidshq/garden/content/currently/currently-reading.md

 - Chris Harman.
 A People's History of the World.
 - Tim Weiner.
 Legacy of Ashes: The History of the CIA.
 - Chip Huyen.
 AI Engineering.
+- C. Alexander Simpkins, Annellen Simpkins.
+Simple Taoism: A Guide to Living in Balance.

 ## Slowish
 - Rumi.
 A Year with Rumi.